tbuller/CV/README.md

 ## Skills

 #### Fast Learner
 I am capable of learning on the fly.
 This is evidenced by my time at PwC, during which I played key roles in teams that filed the accounts of large clients, all while I was studying for the ACA accounting exams.
-Furthermore, during my time at Makers I taught myself new technologies such as React, Express and MongoDB, all while working on a project that implemented these same technologies.
+Furthermore, during my time at Makers I taught myself new technologies such as React, Express and MongoDB, while simultaneously working on projects that implemented these same technologies.
 This taught me that I can thrive under pressure and confirmed that this approach was the most suited to my learning style.
-Learning by doing is best way to continually improve in my opinion.
+Learning by doing is the best way to continually improve in my opinion.

-#### A multi-tasker with good time management skills
+#### An adaptable multi-tasker with good time management
-- Balanced exam study and full-time work at PwC, which taught me to be resourceful with my time and remain focused on more than one goal
-- Used to being thrown in at the deep end: whether moving to a French school with zero French, or joining a Spanish company and working full-time in my third language
+Balancing exam study and full-time work taught me to be resourceful with my time and remain focused on more than one goal.
+I am used to being thrown in at the deep end: whether moving to a French school with zero French, or joining a Spanish company and working full-time in my third language, I am able to adapt and align myself to new environments, always hitting the ground running.

 #### Collaborator and mentor
-- Provided mentoring for new hires at PwC
-- Trained new staff to conduct key audit procedures, to solicit key information from clients and to correctly interpret the data
-- Provided Excel/technical training to audit personnel.
-The act of teaching tested my understanding to the limits, while sharpening my interpersonal skills and my ability to “read the room”
-- Tutored maths and French at school, a role I really enjoyed
+I provided training for new hires at PwC where I demonstarted how to conduct key audit procedures, how to solicit information from clients and how to correctly interpret data, and received excellent feedback for my mentoring.
+This showcases strong communication skills and an ability to break down abstract concepts in a digestible way.
+I also provided Excel/technical training to audit personnel.
+The act of teaching tested and improved my understanding, while sharpening my interpersonal skills and my ability to relate to others.
+Furthermore, I tutored Maths and French at school, a role I thoroughly enjoyed.

 ## Education